Yilden/portal/README.md

 ## Content List

-<p align=justify>Here is the list containing all of the contents this mod has including their functionallity.
+<p align=justify>Here is the list of content this mod has including their functionallity.
 You can slide it, by the way.</p>

 ```
 Blocks